 We will carry out an assessment of both individuals and carers wherever they have needs, regardless of whether they are expected to be eligible for support from the council.

-What support do we give?
+What support we give

 The support we provide covers a wide range of needs and includes: